-In 1982, plans were underway for the expansion of Woodroffe Community Church.
+In 1982, plans were underway for the expansion of Woodroffe Temple.
 The Corps had received $34,366 for the expansion.
 While construction took place, the Army held morning services at Woodroffe High School and evening services in the Y.P.
-Hall in Woodroffe Community Church.
+Hall in Woodroffe Temple.
 In the summer months, the Army held services at Andrew Haydon Park.
 The expansion added the following areas to the church: the balcony in the sanctuary, a multi-purpose room on the first and second floors, a small lounge (later dedicated in memory of Shona Scott-Douglas), small kitchen, washrooms, and YPSM Office (Youth Pastor).
 Lt.
 Col. and Mrs. Edwin Brown officially re-opened and dedicated the renovated church on October 15, 1983.

 A decision to relocate/plant a new church in 2009 to Barrhaven was made wanting the church to move to a fast and growing community.
 We look to the future as we anticipate continuing to serve the community of Barrhaven.